 - a.
 President of the Student Council - b.
 Vice-President of the Student Council - c.
 Secretary of the Student Council - d.
 Treasurer of the Student Council - e.
 The representative from the D.Min. or Th.M. program with the highest vote - f.
 The representative with the highest vote from each class of the M.Div. degree program elected in the spring - g.
-The senior representative from the M.R.E. degree program - h.
-The senior representative from the A.Div. degree program got Ingly ora doldw and Article IV - Duties on august 370 has august
+The senior representative from the M.A.C.E. degree program - h.
+The senior representative from the A.Div. degree program

+Article IV - Duties